binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 ##### [Tamper Data](https://addons.mozilla.org/en-US/firefox/addon/tamper-data/)

 Is a light weight HTTP intercepting proxy as an Iceweasel add-on which allows you to view and modify headers and post parameters.
-Once you add it to your browser, open it up and add a new proxy.
-We will use this one for Burpsuite later.

-Proxy Name: Burp 8080 # or what ever you like.
-Host or IP Address: `127.0.0.1`
-Port: `8080`

 ##### User Agent Switcher